zudo-codemirror-wisdom

 One limitation of the approach above is that text copied outside the editor (e.g., from another application) is not automatically available for p.
 The internal register only knows about text that was yanked inside the editor.

-To handle external clipboard content, read from navigator.clipboard when the editor gains focus.
+To handle external clipboard content, read from navigator.clipboard when the editor or window gains focus.

 view.dom.addEventListener("focus", async () => {